DORF Presents DOG DAYS Closing Reception

 ACKNOWLEDGEMENTS

-This project has been financed in part by the City of Austin’s Elevate Grant Program.
+This project has been financed in whole or in part by the City of Austin’s Elevate Grant Program

 Special thanks to our community partners: the Austin Humane Society and Sunset Valley Elementary.